 nahal joined Watsi on March 5th, 2015.
-Six years ago, nahal joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. nahal's most recent donation traveled 9,000 miles to support Mercy, a 28-year-old farmer from Malawi, to fund a thyroidectomy.
+Seven years ago, nahal joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. nahal's most recent donation traveled 8,800 miles to support Rady, a 58-year-old from Cambodia, to fund ear surgery so he can hear well.

 nahal has funded healthcare for 92 patients in 12 countries.